 Like most Aqua Quest tarps, the nylon is then coated with polyurethane and silicone to give it an insane waterproof rating of 20,000mm, making the rain tarp pretty much 100% waterproof.
 No amount of rain should be able to break through this guy.

 While using thicker nylon, the Aqua Quest Safari tarp still has a small enough weight and packed size to slip into your backpack without you noticing.
 It also comes with a huge 19 webbing loops, giving you hundred of hanging options to create the ideal shelter you are after.

 Overall an awesome camping tarp that can do it all.
 It is a little more expensive than others but it’s still of great value considering the quality.

 The Escapist camping tarp is made from 15D Ultra-Sil Nano.
-This is incredibly thin, and it’s thanks to this that the tarp is so light.
+This is incredibly thin, and it’s thanks to this that the rain tarp is so light.
 But, it does make it delicate.
-It is still durable while being used properly but any kind of accidents are likely to put a rip in it.
+It is still durable while being used properly but any kind of accident is likely to put a rip in it.

-It works well with a trekking pole to create a tent-like structure and the 8 tie points also make it easy to put up in most situations.
+It works well with trekking poles to create a tent-like structure and the 8 tie points also make it easy to put up in most situations.
 It would be nice to see a few more tie points on it but 8 should suffice for many people’s needs.

-Overall an awesome ultra-light camping tarp that is ideal for backpackers.
+Overall an awesome lightweight camping tarp that is ideal for backpackers.